Roh Yoon-seo: Education

-Roh Yoon-seo is currently a student at Ewha Womans University, where she majors in Fine Arts.
+Roh graduated in 2023 from Ewha Womans University, where she majored in Fine Arts.
 Roh was formerly educated at Jamjeon Elementary School, Jungshin Girls' Middle School, and Sunhwa Arts School.

 Career

-Roh Yoon-seo started out her career as a model for cosmetics advertisements in 2018, including "Allure Korea".
+Roh started out her career as a model for cosmetic products advertisements in 2018, including "Allure Korea".

 Roh made her acting debut in 2022, as she was cast as Bang Yeong-ju, a pregnant high school student in the popular tvN drama Our Blues.
 Despite the controversy surrounding the drama's subplot of teenage pregnancy, Roh nonetheless garnered attention from the audiences for her portrayal and her emotional acting, including the portrayal of the emotional struggles behind teenage pregnancy.
 From this debut role, Roh demonstrated stable and gifted acting skills for a rookie, which won the hearts of the audience.